📌 Key Takeaways

 2. Do I need to list my products on ChatGPT or Google AI?

-5. Do I need to redesign my Shopify store for AI commerce?
+5. Do I need to redesign my store for AI shopping?

 6. What is agentic commerce?